-The labelling of dextran with fluorescein via its FITC derivative was first described in a publication in 1973 by de Belder and Granath (ref.1).
+The labelling of dextran with fluorescein via its derivative fluorescein isothiocyanate (FITC) was first described in a publication in 1973 by de Belder and Granath (ref.1).
 Now it is a long-established method for obtaining fluorescent-labelled polysaccharides.
 These products are designated as FITC-derivatives.
 The fluorescein moiety is bound by a thiocarbamoyl-linkage which displays good stability in-vitro and in-vivo.

 TdB labs produce a wide variety of FITC-derivatives with a mean molecular weight ranging from 4 kDa to 2000 kDa.
 All our FITC products are supplied as a yellow to orange powder.